Neelka96/HavocMapper/README.md

 ## Key Challenges

+1. Deciding on project goals and API usage.
-1. Understanding and parsing FEMA's dataset.
+2. Understanding and parsing FEMA's dataset.
-2. Handling API rate limits with 9 keys and multi-threading.
+3. Handling API rate limits and multi-threading with a large dataset.
-3. Adapting workflow to handle large datasets efficiently.
+4. Adapting workflow to handle large datasets efficiently.
+5. Creating efficient workflow that allowed everyone to contribute at the same time

 ## Directory Structures